dbasu-umass/clptheory/README.md

     measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;

-## Examples
+The package contains the following three datasets.

+1.  `usasea`: the socio economic accounts for the USA extracted from the 2016 release of the World Input Output Database; this data set contains industry-level variables (53 industries) for the USA for 15 years, 2000-2014;

+2.  `usaiot`: input-output tables for the USA extracted from the 2016 release of the World Input Output Database; this data set contains 53-industry input-output tables for the USA for 15 years, 2000-2014;

-These are examples of a 3-industry economy which shows you how to:
+3.  `usarwb`: personal consumption expenditure on the output of the 53 industries of the input-output tables for the USA extracted from the 2016 release of the World Input Output Database; this data set contains data for 15 years, 2000-2014; \## Examples These are examples of a 3-industry economy which shows you how to:

-1.  compute the uniform rate of profit and the vectors of labor values and prices of production for a basic circulating capital model using the Standard Interpretation; and
+4.  compute the uniform rate of profit and the vectors of labor values and prices of production for a basic circulating capital model using the Standard Interpretation; and

-2.  compute regression- and non-regression-based measures of deviation between the vector of *all possible* relative prices of production and the vector of *all possible* relative labor values.
+5.  compute regression- and non-regression-based measures of deviation between the vector of *all possible* relative prices of production and the vector of *all possible* relative labor values.